ZincSoft/catnet-rfcs/rfc-6-ident-protocol-v0.md

 See RFC 9.

 #### NOTE:
-IDENT can over be carried over ATP.
+IDENT can over be carried over DTP.

 ### Step
 A number denoting which step the originating exchange is in.
 This is especially handy for protocols